fadultech/fadultech/README.md

 ### Analyst/Programmer formed on IBM/Mainframe platform, with experience in Cobol/CICSVS, PLI, DB2, Software AG Natural/Adabas, Visual Basic, Delphi and Clipper.
 ### Updating himself on Frontend/Backend/Mobile technologies.
-### Professor at the University of the State of Pará - Brazil, in courses:
+### Professor at the State University of Pará - Brazil, in courses:
 * Software Engineering
 * Systems Analysis and Development Technologies
 * Production Engineering